aigis-styleguide/aigis/README.md

 # aigis

-Aigis is a Node.js package that parses comments in your CSS and auto-generate a styleguide.
+Aigis is a Node.js package that parses comments in your CSS and auto-generate a style guide.

 ## Installation